Social-GPT/agent/README.md

 python main.py
 ```

-## Our Philosophy

-At Social GPT, we believe in leveraging cutting-edge AI technology to streamline digital marketing efforts and foster effective engagement.
-We are committed to creating tools that are user-friendly, efficient, and adaptable.
-Your feedback is valuable to us and helps us improve our offerings.

 ## Contribution

 Feel free to contribute to this project and help improve it.
 We are open to suggestions, bug reports, and pull requests.
-Please follow the contribution guidelines mentioned in the CONTRIBUTING.md file.
+Please follow the contribution guidelines mentioned in the [CONTRIBUTING.md](https://githum.com/social-gpt/agent/CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License.
 Please see the LICENSE file for more details.

-With Social GPT, you are not just managing your social media strategy, you are revolutionizing it!